azizultex/gowishcart/BORDERLESS-REDESIGN-SUMMARY.md

 # Borderless Design Update - Implementation Summary

 ## Overview
-Removed all borders and border-related styling from the WishCart wishlist to match FluentCart cart's ultra-clean, minimal aesthetic with no visual borders.
+Removed all borders and border-related styling from the wishcart wishlist to match FluentCart cart's ultra-clean, minimal aesthetic with no visual borders.

 ## Implementation Date
 November 27, 2025